[Ord. No. 722 §1(26.010), 10-11-1999]

 Other detention methods.
 All or a portion of the detention storage may also be provided in underground or surface detention facilities to include basins, tanks or swales, etc. Emergency overflow conditions shall be considered in all methods.

 Stormwater Management Improvement Fund.
 A Stormwater Management Improvements Fund shall be and is hereby created.
 Said fund shall be reserved for funding improvements to stormwater systems owned and maintained by the City and for no other purposes unless authorized in the ordinance.
-All contributions made by parties developing within the City in accordance with Subsection (C)(3) of the ordinance shall be deposited to said fund.
-Said fund shall be deposited in an interest-bearing account.

 Plans And Calculations.
 Topographic map outlining the limits of the contributing watershed and site plan of suitable scale and two (2) foot contour interval showing the land to be developed and such adjoining land whose topography may affect the layout or drainage patterns for the site.